Translate

 Low Angle Shot – Taken below the subject

-High Angle Shot – Shot is taken from above the subject, looking down at it.
-Gives a sense of helplessness and inferiority.
+High Angle Shot – Shot is taken from above the subject,

 Pan – The camera moves from right-to-left (or L-to-R)